Are you planning a trip to the Pelican State and looking for the best things to do in Louisiana? Look no further!

 Eat at Li’l Dizzy’s Cafe

-Louisiana food is known to have a bit of a spicy kick, partially in thanks to Tabasco hot sauce.
-One of the more unique things to do in Louisiana is to visit Avery Island, where Tabasco is made and bottled.
+Louisiana food is known to have a bit of a spicy kick, partially thanks to Tabasco hot sauce.
+One of the more unique places to visit in Louisiana is Avery Island, where Tabasco is made and bottled.